WHY I TEACH

 I have a list.
-It gets added to every year; graduates from our program at DCAD about where
+It got added to every year about graduates from our program at DCAD: where

 that student went to pursue an BFA and where they landed in their seeking employment within

-Growing this list may seem an odd validation to the greater academic world but to me, it means some of the things I have learned over almost four decades as a working creative are still applicable to our students.
+Growing this list seemed an odd validation to the greater academic world but to me, it meant some of the things I learned over almost four decades as a working creative were–and are–still applicable to our students.

 –positively–for better results, thoughtful efforts and more empathy to their subject.